Multi-Parameter Mechanisms for Consumer Surplus Maximization: Indivisible Goods

 We next present a welfare guarantee of our mechanism when applied to gross-substitutes valuation functions.
 To do so, we abuse the notation and use $v_i$ instead of $v_i'$ for the instance with the copies.
 We can abuse this notation since for every set $S \subseteq \items'$, it holds that $v_i'(S) = v_i(g(S))$.
 For a set of items $\items$, and a non-negative integer $c$, we denote by $c \cdot \items$ the superset that contains $c$ copies of each item of $\items$, and for two (super)sets $S_1, S_2,$ of items, we denote by $S_1 - S_2$ the superset difference where if an element appears $x_1$ times in $S_1$, and $x_2$ in $S_2$, it will appear $\max(0,x_1-x_2)$ times in $S_1 -S_2$.
-For two supersets of items $S_1,S_2$, we denote by $S_1 + S_2$ the superset union of the two sets where if an element appears $x_1$ times in $S_1$ and $x_2$ times in $S_2$, then it will appear $x_1+x_2$ in $S_1+S_2$. \begin{lemma} When Mechanism~\ref{algo:vcg-copies} receives gross-substitute valuations then the expected residual surplus of its output is at least $\frac{q}{r+1}\left(\sw{\agents}{ \items}- \frac{\sw{\agents}{ 2^r\cdot \items}}{2^r}\right).$ \end{lemma} \begin{proof} We first present a few useful properties of gross-substitutes valuations: The first one is shown\footnote{They show a stronger claim, but the part in their claim regarding the modified cost function is equivalent to the following claim.} in \cite[Claims F.2.,~4.2,~F.1.,~F.3.,~F.4.,~F.5.]{BergerEFF23}: \begin{claim}[\citep{BergerEFF23}] If $v_i$ is gross-substitutes (respectively, submodular, matroid rank function, coverage, XOS, subadditive), then so is $v_i'$. \end{claim} The second property is shown in \cite{PAESLEME2017294}: \begin{claim}[\cite{PAESLEME2017294}] Gross-substitutes functions are closed under convolution.
+For two supersets of items $S_1,S_2$, we denote by $S_1 + S_2$ the superset union of the two sets where if an element appears $x_1$ times in $S_1$ and $x_2$ times in $S_2$, then it will appear $x_1+x_2$ in $S_1+S_2$. \begin{lemma} For a subclass $\mathcal{C}$ of gross-substitute valuation functions and a $q$-valid rounding scheme $B$ for the class $\mathcal{C}$, if Mechanism~\ref{algo:vcg-copies} receives valuations from $\mathcal{C}$, then the expected residual surplus of its output is at least

+\end{lemma} \begin{proof} We first present a few useful properties of gross-substitutes valuations: The first one is shown\footnote{They show a stronger claim, but the part in their claim regarding the modified cost function is equivalent to the following claim.} in \cite[Claims F.2.,~4.2,~F.1.,~F.3.,~F.4.,~F.5.]{BergerEFF23}: \begin{claim}[\citep{BergerEFF23}] If $v_i$ is gross-substitutes (respectively, submodular, matroid rank function, coverage, XOS, subadditive), then so is $v_i'$. \end{claim} The second property is shown in \cite{PAESLEME2017294}: \begin{claim}[\cite{PAESLEME2017294}] Gross-substitutes functions are closed under convolution.
 I.e., for gross-substitutes $v_1,\ldots,v_n:2^\items \rightarrow \reals_{\geq 0}$, the function $v:\items\rightarrow \reals_{\geq 0}$ for which $v(S) = \max_{A\in \Delta(S)} \sum_{i} v_i(A_i) $, where $\Delta(S)$ is the set of all allocations of the set of items $S$ to agent $1,\ldots,n$, then $v$ is also gross-substitutes. \end{claim}